gruntjs/grunt-contrib-connect/README.md

 Type: `Integer`
 Default: `8000`

 The port on which the webserver will respond.
+The task will fail if the specified port is already in use.

 #### hostname
 Type: `String`